You are here: Web User Interface > Using the Interface > Engines & Licensing

 Use the Engines & Licensing page to perform the following tasks:

-- Configure the number of FME Engines to Start (see below).
+- Configure the Number of FME Engines to Start.

-- View the Deployment Status of components in your FME Server.
+- View the Status of FME Engines and Hosts.

 - Configure Job Queues.

-Select Licensing & Engines > Engines.
-Under Hosts, move the cursor over the Standard Engines or Dynamic Engines field for the Engine host you want to configure.
-Use the up/down arrows to change the number of starting engines as desired.
-Click Change.
+Under Hosts, move the cursor over the Engines field for the Engine host you want to configure, use the up/down arrows to change the number of starting engines as desired, and click Change.

 When configuring the number of FME Engines to start, consider the following:

-- Changes on the Engines page are requested through port 7500, by default.
+- Changes on the Engine Management page are requested through port 7500, by default.
 To process these requests, it may be necessary to configure a rule in the firewall settings of machines hosting FME Engines to allow open communication through port 7500.
-To change the port number through which these requests are processed, use the NODE_ENGINE_ADMIN_PORT directive in the processMonitorConfigEngines.txt and fmeServerConfig.txt configuration files.
+To change the port number through which these requests are processed, use the NODE_ENGINE_ADMIN_PORT directive in the processMonitorConfigEngines.txt and fmeServerConfig.txt configuration files, located in <FMEServerDir>\Server.